About This Listing

 Breathtakingly beautiful 175 acre property nestled in an open valley of sunshine in the Maya Mountains.
-Surrounding tropical jungle and perfectly centralized location for all Cayo activities.
+Surrounding tropical jungle and great location for all Cayo activities.
 Convenience of on-site manager and licensed tour guide.

 Chiquibul Ranch, pronounced Chickee-Bull, and previously known as Casa Amarillo, is nestled in a beautiful sunny valley of tropical jungle rainforest in the foothills of the Mayan Mountains.
 The surrounding area is covered with mountain streams, waterfalls, swimming holes, jungle, caves, sink holes, and Mayan ruins.
 You will have your own personal tour guide which provides ultimate flexibility since no advance booking is required.
 Ideal for choosing activities on the spot to match the weather conditions.
 On-site manager, Hugo, is a free lance licensed tour guide.
-He is certified for all tours except Tikal and ATM caves, but he can help you find the best value guides for those tours.
-Hugo does tours for other resorts in the area, including the luxury resort, Blancaneaux.
+He is certified for all tours except Tikal and ATM caves.
+Hugo will do tours for other resorts in the area, including the luxury resort, Blancaneaux.
 So you get the same tour, without the resort surcharge.
 He also charges less than tour guides in San Pedro.
 Activities within 30 minute drive or less of Chiquibul Ranch: horseback riding, zip-line, Barton Creek Caves, butterfly farm, Big Rock falls, bird-watching, jungle hikes, river tubing, Mayan ruins, Blancaneaux.
 Hard to find this much variety of tours all within 30 minutes of your home-away-from-home.

 Surrounding the groomed grounds is high jungle vegetation, which provides for a wide and abundant variety of birds and animals of the Mesoamerican Biological Corrider.
 I have personally seen the following animals on my property: gray fox, ocelot, agouti, gibnut, coatimundi, green parrot, chachalaca, iguana, boa constrictor, peccary, tarantula, giant toad, scorpion, mice, bats and many varieties of butterflies and birds, including the Blue Morpho.
 One guest saw 65 varieties of birds during her stay, most from the veranda.

-Hugo (see his picture in the posted pictures) will welcome you and introduce you to the home.
+Hugo will welcome you and introduce you to the home.
 Hugo is charming, personable, funny, and knowledgeable.
 If you're lucky, his adorable young son, Wesley, or beautiful wife, Jenny, will assist him in showing you around.

 - Abundant towel racks and luggage racks